 In basic terms — THC makes you high, CBD makes you feel better.

 All cannabis plants manufacture both CBD and THC — however, depending on the type of cannabis, the ratios can be radically different.
+There are big differences between hemp and marijuana plants where CBD, THC, and other cannabinoids are extracted.

 Hemp plants, for example, produce almost no THC but will contain high levels of CBD instead.